contrasting/StayFocused/README.md

 It records the number of hours you focused for the day, and displays a history of this record.

-It can also blacklist certain internet hosts, note you will need to run it in administrator mode.
+It can also blacklist certain internet hosts while you are focused, note you will need to run it in administrator mode.

 ### How does it work